Uninett/Argus/README.md

 Do not ever remove these

-* master
+* main
 * argus-demo
 * stable/SOMETHING

-The last branch-type is for backporting bugfixes and similar to older releases, bypassing master if necessary.
+The last branch-type is for backporting bugfixes and similar to older releases, bypassing main if necessary.

 ## How to do maintenance